Gabriella439/post-rfc/voice-feminization.md

-  If you're always speaking quietly or under your breath you won't learn how to recruit enough air and you will consequently strain yourself once you try to graduate to more advanced stuff.
+  If you're always speaking quietly or under your breath you won't learn how to recruit enough air and you will consequently strain yourself once you try to graduate to more advanced stuff (especially varying pitch).

 * You will lean too hard on resonance to feminize your voice